babel/website/website/versioned_docs/version-7.0.0/preset-typescript.md

 ### `isTSX`

-`boolean`, defaults to `false`.
+`boolean`, defaults to `false`

 Forcibly enables `jsx` parsing.
 Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`.
-Also, `isTSX: true` requires `allExtensions: true`
+Also, `isTSX: true` requires `allExtensions: true`.

 ### `jsxPragma`

-`string`, defaults to `React`.
+`string`, defaults to `React`

 Replace the function used when compiling JSX expressions.

-This is so that we know that the import is not a type import, and should not be removed
+This is so that we know that the import is not a type import, and should not be removed.

 ### `allExtensions`

-`boolean`, defaults to `false`.
+`boolean`, defaults to `false`

-Indicates that every file should be parsed as TS or TSX (depending on the isTSX option)
+Indicates that every file should be parsed as TS or TSX (depending on the isTSX option).

 > You can read more about configuring preset options [here](https://babeljs.io/docs/en/presets#preset-options)